bravokid47/metaSpectraST/README.md

 [SpectraST](http://tools.proteomecenter.org/wiki/index.php?title=Software:SpectraST) is an integral component of the [Trans Proteomic Pipeline suite (TPP)](http://tools.proteomecenter.org/wiki/index.php?title=Software:TPP) of software.
 A compiled executable file is included here, which can be used alone without other TPP components.

-We encourage useres to download and install the entire TPP suite, which provides other useful functionaliteissuch as raw data importation, automatic validation of search results, protein inference, and quantification and visualization.
+We encourage users to download and install the entire TPP suite, which provides other useful functionalities such as raw data importation, automatic validation of search results, protein inference, and quantification and visualization.
 Please refer to the guides for [TPP Linux installation](http://tools.proteomecenter.org/wiki/index.php?title=Linux_Installation_Guides), and the official download site for [Windows installer](http://tools.proteomecenter.org/wiki/index.php?title=TPP:5.2_Installation).

 - **edgeR (v3.34.0)**